nextstrain/auspice/docs/introduction/how-to-run.rst

 | narrativeDir        | PATH                     | Directory where narratives (Markdown files) are sourced.
 This is ignored if you define custom handlers. |
 +---------------------+--------------------------+---------------------------------------------------------------------------------------------------------+

-For more complicated setups, where you define your own server handlers, see `supplying custom handlers to the Auspice server <../server/api.md#supplying-custom-handlers-to-the-auspice-server>`__.
+For more complicated setups, where you define your own server handlers, see :ref:`supplying custom handlers to the Auspice server <server-api-supplying-custom-handlers>`.

 ``auspice build``
 -----------------

 Build the client source code bundle.
-This is needed in three cases: 1.
-You have installed Auspice from source, or updated the source code.
-1. You are editing the source code and need to rebuild the client 1.
-You wish to build a customised version of the Auspice client.
-See `Customising Auspice <../customise-client/index>`__ for more info.
+This is needed in three cases:

+1. You have installed Auspice from source, or updated the source code.
+2. You are editing the source code and need to rebuild the client
+3. You wish to build a customised version of the Auspice client.
+See :doc:`Customising Auspice <../customise-client/overview>` for more info.

 ``auspice develop``
 -------------------